FSipiano/newbieDictionary/README.md

 #### **Refactor** -
 Means to look over and rewrite your code in a different way.
 Maybe you learned a better way to do it, so you rewrite it.
 _”I’m going to spend today refactoring old code because I learned so much since I first wrote it!”_

+#### **Regex** -
+Short for regular expression, a regex is a string of text that allows you to create patterns that help match, locate, and manage text.
+Its a sequence of characters that define a search pattern which come very handy in many cases like form validation, searching stuff, etc

 #### **Remote** -
 Not on your computer – stored on someone else's machine/server.
 Usually means you need to log in, through a portal or …... to be able to access it.